 Go to Buy & Book Introductory Packages for more information.

 The studio is on the first floor of the Park Centre.
 Please ask at reception for directions and follow the signs.

-If you have an ongoing injury/pre or post-operative, are in pain or have very specific needs, it is highly recommended that you book a consultation (new clients) or private session (existing clients).
+If you have an ongoing injury/pre or post-operative, are in pain or have very specific needs, it is highly recommended that you book a consultation with Sian (new clients) or private session (existing clients).

 Consultations and private sessions allow us to fully assess your needs and to work with you to provide bespoke movements and adaptions for your needs.